University campus in Montana

 Salary Outlook

-The state's computer science programs span multiple degree levels—6 institutions offer bachelor's degrees, 2 institutions provide master's programs, and 1 institution offers doctoral training (IPEDS).
+The state's computer science programs span multiple degree levels, 6 institutions offer bachelor's degrees, 2 institutions provide master's programs, and 1 institution offers doctoral training (IPEDS).
 Top-ranked schools like Montana State University and The University of Montana consistently lead state rankings.
 Beyond traditional computer science, Montana students can explore specialized pathways including Software Engineering in Montana, Data Science in Montana, Artificial Intelligence in Montana, and Cybersecurity in Montana.
 This diverse program landscape ensures students can align their education with emerging tech sectors while maintaining affordable tuition and personal access to faculty mentors typical of Montana's educational culture.

-Computer Science Job Market in Montana
+Computer Science Job Market & Salary Data in Montana

 Employment Outlook

 Montana's computer science job market is growing steadily, supported by a diverse employer base across the state's major metropolitan areas.
 According to the Bureau of Labor Statistics, technology roles continue to expand in regions like Billings, Missoula, and Great Falls, where companies are increasingly investing in digital infrastructure and software development capabilities.
 The state's unemployment rate remains competitive, and computer science graduates from Montana institutions find strong placement opportunities both within the state and nationally.
-Entry-level positions typically focus on software development, systems administration, and IT support roles, with median salaries reflecting both regional cost of living and national market trends.
+Entry-level positions focus on software development, systems administration, and IT support roles, with median salaries reflecting both regional cost of living and national market trends.

 Salaries by Metro